genshin-base/main-site/data/translated/builds/en.md

 This set is only recommended on a freeze team to optimize Xingqiu's stats since he can mildly disregard Crit Rate and build Crit Damage instead for more damage output.
 Despite it outperforming Emblem of Severed Fate (4) within this niche, it is generally not recommended to specifically farm for this set.

 **[The Exile (2) / Scholar (2) / Emblem of Severed Fate (2) \[Choose Two\]](#artifact:20%-er)**<br>
 This set is a cheap beginner option to maintain burst uptime well since it gives 40% Energy Recharge.
-Note that it is not recommended to stay on this set as Xingqiu contributes alot of damage in his teams.
+Note that it is not recommended to stay on this set as Xingqiu contributes a lot of damage in his teams.

 **Regarding Main Stats Priority**